HMO licensing - frequently asked questions

 - If I get an HMO licence will I still need planning permission?

-What are the conditions and are standards being revised?
+What are the conditions and standards?

 - What conditions are applied to an HMO licence?